 GMO Japan Trading fees

 This trading platform’s trading fees for takers are 0.05%.
-This fee is substantially below the industry average.
-The industry average is arguably around 0.25%.
-However, we currently see a large number of exchanges moving to even lower trading fees (0.10%-0.15%).
+This fee is slightly below the industry average for crypto contracts trading.

 If you were impressed by the taker fee, wait until you hear about the maker fees here.
 Makers (i.e., the parties in a trade that doesn’t take the offer that is already on the order book) don’t pay any fees at all – they get paid.
 The maker fees here are -0.01%, meaning that makers are rewarded for providing liquidity to the trading platform.
-This is naturally a strong competitive edge for the investors who are not interested in picking up existing orders from the order book but rather prefers to “go fishing” with maker-orders.
+This is substantially below the industry average crypto contracts maker fees, which are arguably around 0.025%.

 GMO Japan Withdrawal fees

 This exchange does not charge any withdrawal fees themselves.
 However, as always, there are network fees involved when making a transaction.
 This means that the only fee you need to be concerned with when withdrawing from this platform, is the network fees paid to the miner.
 This withdrawal fee, or rather lack of withdrawal fee, is below the industry average and very competitive.

 Overall, the fee level here is very competitive and consumer friendly

 GMO Japan offers wire transfer as a deposit method, but credit cards are not a permitted deposit method.
 If you for any reason want to buy cryptos with your credit card, then this exchange is off boundaries for you.
 However, as the exchange accepts deposit of fiat currencies at all, it qualifies as an “entry-level exchange”.

 If you for some reason absolutely need to find an exchange accepting credit card deposits, just use our Exchange Finder and it will filter out the available exchanges for you.